This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is acute low back pain?

-What increases my risk for acute low back pain?
+What causes or increases my risk for acute low back pain?

 - Bad posture while sitting or standing

 Your healthcare provider will ask about your medical history and examine you.
-He may ask when you last had low back pain and how it started.
-Show him where you feel the pain and what makes it feel better or worse.
-Tell him about the type of pain you have, how bad it is, and how long it lasts.
-Tell him if your pain worsens at night or when you lie down on your back.
+He or she may ask when you last had low back pain and how it started.
+Show him or her where you feel the pain and what makes it better or worse.
+Tell your provider about the type of pain you have, how bad it is, and how long it lasts.
+Tell him or her if your pain worsens at night or when you lie on your back.

 How is acute low back pain treated?

-The goal of treatment is to relieve your pain and prevent it from returning.
-Most people with acute lower back pain get better within 6 to 12 weeks.
+The goal of treatment is to relieve your pain and help you be able to do your regular activities.
+Most people with acute low back pain get better within 4 to 6 weeks.
 You may need any of the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.